 Your workstation supports 168-pin DIMM memory modules utilizing Synchronous Dynamic Random Access Memory (SDRAM) technology.
-SDRAMs operate at speeds of 66 MHz (or greater) over a local memory bus, which is much faster than SIMMs using ECC or EDO memory.
+SDRAMs operate at speeds of 100 MHz (or greater) over a local memory bus.

-Your workstation came with at least 32 MB of workstation memory.
+Your workstation came with at least 64 MB of workstation memory.
 Adding more memory enables your workstation to run larger, more complicated software and run it more quickly.
-DIMMs are available in 32 MB, 64 MB, and 128 MB memory module sizes to expand your workstation memory up to 512 MB.
+DIMMs are available in sizes of 32 MB, 64 MB, 128 MB and 256 MB to expand your workstation memory up to 1 GB.
 Contact your local DIGITAL sales representative for ordering information.

-Workstation memory is installed using the four DIMM sockets located on the Pentium[®] II processor module as shown in Figure 4-1.
-All four DIMM sockets (J18, J19, J20, and J21) accept single or dual sided DIMMs.
+Workstation memory is installed using the four DIMM sockets located on the Pentium II processor module as shown in Figure 4-1.
+All four DIMM sockets (DIMM 1, DIMM 2, DIMM 3, and DIMM 4) accept single or dual sided DIMMs.

-When adding memory make sure you reference the memory configuration table and follow these memory expansion guidelines:
+When adding memory make sure you follow these memory expansion guidelines: